Glastis/Pet-food-dispenser/README.md

 # Pet-food-dispenser

-One of my cat can eat until he die (see illustration bellow).
+One of my cat can eat until he dies (see illustration bellow).
 I had to prevent this.

 ![Hungry cat](https://cdn.discordapp.com/attachments/702983932471410801/1026552713351274587/unknown.png)